rachel-sousa/SimonEnsemble.github.io/index.md

 Tune into the BBC documentary, *Africa* (S1: E1, at 3:00) [on Netflix] to listen to David Attenborough introduce fairy circles in his captivating narration.

 Fairy circles may at first appear to have little relevance in a research program in chemical engineering.
-To the contrary, the etiology of these striking patterns can be explained by principles of fluid flow, the theory of phase transitions, and multiple-scale analysis.
-Our group seeks to build a mathematical model to capture the formation and persistence of these fairy circles and understand the influence of climate on the pattern.
-This can help us understand and monitor how ecological systems cope with climate stress such as drought, and perhaps reveal new farming strategies in arid climates.
+To the contrary, the etiology of these striking patterns can be explained by the principles of fluid flow, the theory of phase transitions, and multiple-scale analysis.
+Our group is developing a mathematical model to capture the formation and persistence of these fairy circles and understand the influence of climate on the pattern.
+Our efforts are towards understanding and monitoring how ecological systems cope with climate stress such as drought and, perhaps, revealing new strategies to intensify agricultural crop production in arid climates.

 ## The value of mathematical modeling